One way to check the level of service is to ask consumers for feedback.

 Does it look like a problem?
 If the recruiter can’t answer questions while he’s processing the candidate or, even worse, hunting him, – of course it is a problem.

-Not only is it on the brink of professional absurdity, it shows us another important thing.
+Not only is it on the brink of professional absurdity, but it also shows us another important thing.
 Apparently, IT recruiters have problems with Speaking Developish**.
 It means that substantive and meaningful dialogues with candidates are merely impossible.
 However, as much, as with customers.

 The problems below demonstrate how it affects the different stages of recruitment.